Sony loss forecast hammers Japan's electronics shares

 "We recognise that our outlook was optimistic," Tetsuo Onishi, an executive managing officer at Sharp, told reporters in Osaka on Tuesday.

-On Tuesday, it also revealed plans to further trim its stake in Sakai, saying it started talks with suppliers Toppan Printing (7911.T) and Dai Nippon Printing (7912.T) about selling more of the factory.
+On Tuesday, it also revealed plans to further trim its stake in Sakai, saying it started talks with suppliers Toppan Printing and Dai Nippon Printing about selling more of the factory.

 Panasonic has so far stuck to a February forecast for a record 780 billion yen net loss for the fiscal year just ended.
 Much of that red ink is the result of restructuring charges meant to put the sprawling electronics conglomerate on a firmer earnings footing.